 The property sits in the Rede Valley within Northumberland National Park.
 Located on the Pennine Way, it's positioned in a gold award Dark Sky Area, just 5 miles from the Scottish border.
 The surrounding countryside offers exceptional walking routes and outdoor pursuits.

-Accommodation includes five bedrooms: one kingsize, one kingsize with single bed, two doubles and one twin.
-Three bathrooms serve the property.
+Accommodation includes sleeping space for 10 guests.
 The large dining room seats everyone comfortably.
 The kitchen has an electric oven, gas hob, range, microwave, fridge, freezer, dishwasher and washer dryer.
 A living room provides relaxation space with Freeview TV and DVD player.

 Kielder Observatory and Park lies 12 miles away (20 minutes).
 Bellingham Golf Course is 17 miles distant (25 minutes).
 The beach sits 40 miles away (55 minutes).
 Local fly fishing opportunities exist nearby.